ECP-CANDLE/Benchmarks/examples/M16/README.md

 # Feature Selection examples

-The code is for demonstrate feature selection methods that CANDLE provides.
+The code demonstrates feature selection methods that CANDLE provides.

+It can be run by executing '''python M16_test.py'''

 ## Download data
 Code